Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/README.md

  <tr>
  <td align="center"><a href="./09-debug-walkthrough/">Debug Walkthrough Tutorial</a></td>
  <td>
-This tutorial demonstrates how to debug a multi-processor application using the Versal ACAP AI Engines, using a beamformer example design.
+This tutorial demonstrates how to debug a multi-processor application using the Versal adaptive SoC AI Engines, using a beamformer example design.
 The tutorial illustrates functional debug and performance level debug techniques.</td>
  </tr>
  <tr>
  <td align="center"><a href="./10-aie-dsp-lib-model-composer/">AI Engine DSP Library and Model Composer Tutorial</a></td>